Jehoel/AsyncDataAdapter/README.md

 ## Usage

-* `IDataAdapter2`
-  * This interface extends `IDataAdapter` with `Task<Int32> FillAsync( DataSet, CancellationToken )`.
-* `IDataAdapter3`
-  * This interface extends `IDataAdapter2` with `Task<Int32> UpdateAsync( DataSet, CancellationToken )`.
-* `AsyncDataAdapter.AdaDataAdapter`
-  * `public abstract class AdaDataAdapter : IDataAdapter3`
-  * This is a reimplementation of `System.Data.DataAdapter` that currently _only_ supports Async operations.
-    * i.e. do not use this type as a drop-in replacement for existing code.
-  * The non-async (synchronous, blocking) methods `Fill`, `FillSchema`, and `Update` are not yet implemented and will throw `NotImplementedException`.
+You can use the asynchronous methods using either the provider-specific concrete subclasses (such as `SqlAsyncDbDataAdapter`, for `System.Data.SqlClient`; and `MSSqlAsyncDbDataAdapter` for `Microsoft.Data.SqlClient`) - or via the interfaces `IAsyncDataAdapter`, `IAsyncDbDataAdapter`, `IUpdatingAsyncDataAdapter`, and `IUpdatingAsyncDbDataAdapter`.

+### Provider-specific subclasses

-* `AsyncDataAdapter.AdaDbDataAdapter`
+* `SqlAsyncDbDataAdapter`
-  * `public abstract class AdaDbDataAdapter : AdaDataAdapter`
-  * This is a reimplementation of `System.Data.DbDataAdapter` that currently _only_ supports Async operations.
-    * i.e. do not use this type as a drop-in replacement for existing code.
-  * The non-async (synchronous, blocking) methods `Fill`, `FillSchema`, and `Update` are not yet implemented and will throw `NotImplementedException`.
-  * The difference between `AdaDataAdapter` and `AdaDbDataAdapter` is like the difference between `DataAdapter` and `DbDataAdapter`:
-    * ...which is to say it's _complicated_.
-But in short (and far as I know)...
-      * the original design of ADO.NET had `DataAdapter` to support the broadest kinds of data-sources, including non-relational-database sources, such as in-memory object collections.
-      * while `DbDataAdapter` derives from `DataAdapter` to add common functionality needed to support two-way data movement (with `Fill` to retrieve data, and `Update` to push data) so that RDMBS-specific implementations like `SqlDataAdapter` and `OracleDataAdapter` don't need to reimplement the entire functionality of a `DataAdapter`.
-      * Of course, the past 20+ years of .NET development experience shows that almost everyone subclasses `DbDataAdapter` even when it isn't necessary.
+  * You will need to add a dependency to the `Jehoel.AsyncDataAdapter.System.Data.SqlClient` NuGet package.

-* `AdaSqlDataAdapter`
+* `MSSqlAsyncDbDataAdapter`
-  * This is the only concrete (non-`abstract`) `DataReader` type in the library - so generally speaking, this is the only type you need to concern yourself with.
+  * You will need to add a dependency to the `Jehoel.AsyncDataAdapter.Microsoft.Data.SqlClient` NuGet package.

-* There is no `AsyncOleDbDataAdapter` or `AsyncOdbcDataAdapter` because the lower-level OLE-DB and ODBC do not expose an async-friendly interface.
+* There is no `AsyncDbDataAdapter` class for `System.Data.OleDb` nor `System.Data.Odbc` because the lower-level OLE-DB and ODBC APIs do not expose an async-capable interface (at least, as far as I know).
-  * Indeed, if you look at what happens when you use `OleDbCommand.ExecuteReaderAsync` or `OdbcCommand.ExecuteNonQueryAsync` they're just thin-wrappers over _fake async_ methods (that either block the thread, or run the method in the background in the thread pool).#
+  * While the base class `System.Data.Common.DbDataReader` does have a `RaedAsync` method, it's a _fake-async_ event: Indeed, if you look at what happens when you use `OleDbCommand.ExecuteReaderAsync` or `OdbcCommand.ExecuteNonQueryAsync` they're just thin-wrappers over _fake async_ methods (that either block the thread, or run the method in the background in the thread pool).#
-    * Because of this, there is no async support for OLE-DB and ODBC.
+    * Because of this, there is no async support for OLE-DB and ODBC in this library.
 Pull-requests that implement an async DataReader with _fake async_ will not be accepted.

+### Interfaces

+* `IAsyncDataAdapter` and `IAsyncDbDataAdapter`
+* These interfaces extend `IDataAdapter` and `IDbDataAdapter` respectively with these new methods:
+    * `Task<Int32> FillAsync( DataSet, CancellationToken )`
+    * `Task<DataTable[]> FillSchemaAsync( DataSet dataSet, SchemaType schemaType, CancellationToken cancellationToken )`.
+* `IUpdatingAsyncDataAdapter` and `IUpdatingAsyncDbDataAdapter`
+* These interfaces extend `IAsyncDataAdapter` and `IAsyncDbDataAdapter` respectively with this method:
+    * `Task<Int32> UpdateAsync( DataSet dataSet, CancellationToken cancellationToken );`

-### Sample usage for FillAsync with DataTable and CancellationTokenSource
+### Sample usage for `FillAsync(DataTable)` and CancellationTokenSource

 ```csharp
 using (CancellationTokenSource cts = new CancellationTokenSource( TimeSpan.FromSeconds(15) ))